fly-apps/nginx-cluster/README.md

 This has several advantages, and one major complication:

 First, it greatly reduces origin load.
 If only one server is able to make requests to the origin for a specific URL, it's simple to throttle origin requests.
-Our `nginx.conf` actuall does this by setting `proxy_cache_lock on`, ensuring that we only make one request per URL at a time.
+Our `nginx.conf` actually does this by setting `proxy_cache_lock on`, ensuring that we only make one request per URL at a time.

 And, it's usually faster.
 Requests served from our cache in Chicago are going to be faster than requests served from origin.
 And even for uncached requests, our network connection between Sydney and Chicago is _usually_ better than our connection between Sydney and the origin.
 Routing requests through Chicago to an origin is likely faster.